im-tomu/toboot/openocd/README.md

 `tomu` can also be flashed using the `ST-Link v2` programmer.
 The `ST-Link v2` comes as part of [STM Discovery][stmdisco] and [STM Nucleo][stmnucleo] boards.
 It can also be bought off eBay/Aliexpress/etc. for 2-5 USD in a USB Stick format.

-This example uses an STM32F407 discovery board, however the interface should be the same for all STM Discovery and Nucleo boards.
+This example uses an STM32F407 discovery board, however the interface should always be a 6-pin header with a white dot marking for the `VDD` side for all STM Discovery and Nucleo boards.
 If you have a chinese USB stick, they usually follow the layout of the [10-pin Cortex Debug Connector][cortexdebug] and you'll need to connect to the `VDD`, `GND`, `SWDIO` and `SWDCLK` pins there as well.

 For wiring up the Discovery/Nucleo, follow the picture.
 The coloring of the pins is the same as described under `Wiring`.
 Also make sure your ST-Link selector jumpers are cleared.
 Note that Discovery ST-Link does not power the target MCU directly, so power has to come from the host board.